A Complete Guide To

 Acquaint yourself with different native English accents by listening to music, podcasts, news feeds, and audiobooks.
 Listen to lectures on topics of your interest and note down the important points.
 This will help you comprehend difficult lectures set in an academic context.

-If you familiarize yourself with the recording and question types, it’ll be easier to identify the correct answer and the main points.
+If you know what you can expect in a certain kind of recording and familiarize yourself with the questions and question types during the preparation time provided, it’ll be easier to identify the correct answer and the main points as you listen.

 Practice your grammar and spellings

-Are you wondering why this is important in the listening section?
-You will be required to write down answers, and careless spelling and grammatical errors will cost you heavily.
-It’s important to pay attention to these aspects as well.
+Are you wondering why this is important in the Listening section?
+You will be required to write down answers, and careless spelling and grammatical errors will cost you marks.
+There is no negative marking in IELTS, but a correct answer written with incorrect spelling or grammar will lead to 0 points for that particular question!

 Build a good vocabulary